Why are you so angry?

 After losing our identity, we later struggle to retrieve it.
 Even in the UK, where records are generally not sealed as they are in other parts of the world including the U.S. and Canada, things are not straightforward.

 We still have to go cap-in-hand to ask for our adoption files, and spend money on searches and DNA testing to find out information that everyone else takes for granted.
 Many adoptees have little or no medical information, and many don’t even know the name they were given at birth.
 And yes, these things really do matter.

 Action point: Support the fight to open all sealed records, by following hashtags such as #adopteerights and #flipthescript

 5. Because many adoptees are second-class citizens

 Many inter-country adoptees in places like the U.S. live in fear that they will be “sent back” to a country they have never lived in.
 These adoptees were taken as babies from countries such as China and South Korea.
-Last year, adoptee Phillip Clay killed himself because he was deported from the U.S. to South Korea, a place where he knew no one and didn’t speak the language.
+Tragically, adoptee Phillip Clay killed himself because he was deported from the U.S. to South Korea, a place where he knew no one and didn’t speak the language.

 6. Because adoptees are expected to be grateful